brentstewart/nextpertise/content/posts/230909_Python_on_Pop.md

     sudo apt update
     sudo apt install python3.10

+you can check this by looking at the installed packages.

+    apt list | grep python

 At this point, both 3.8 and 3.10 were installed on my system.
 I used __sudo update-alternatives --config python3__ to select the version that I wanted to use by default.
 Running the command will show you a list of python installs and allow you to select one.
 Using __update-alternatives__ instead of deleting Python 3.8 maintains the old version for any dependencies.
 When I used it, I found I had a copy of _miniconda_ that I no longer needed and I ended up uninstalling it.

 I also like to be able to type __python3__ or just __python__.
 To set that up, I added an alias as well.